noahzong/Pokemon_RL_Model/README.md

 model_filepath = './models/MODEL_NAME.h5'
 ```
 To use an existing model, change the code above to the appropriate filepath
-To start training of a new model, set the filepath to a name that doesn't exist already
+To start training a new model, set the filepath to a name that doesn't exist already

 **Models**
 model1.h5: